JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-namespace-add.png)

-19. A dialog for a new namespace is shown.
-Enter a unique name eg. `Techdays42eh`.
-A green sign will be shown if the name is unique
+19. A dialog for a new Event Hub is shown.
+Enter a unique name eg. `TechDays42eh`.
+A green sign will be shown if the name is unique *Note: the name will automatically revert to lower case!.*
 20. Select `Create` again and the portal will start creating the namespace.
 Once it is created, a notification is shown

 The Event Hub is now created.
 But before we leave this namespace, we need some secrets for later usage.